 Nuclear Regulatory Commission.

-Comments must be filed by August 4, 2011.
-A request for a hearing must be filed by September 6, 2011.
-Any potential party as defined in Title 10 of the Code of Federal Regulations (10 CFR), 2.4 who believes access to Sensitive Unclassified Non-Safeguards Information (SUNSI) is necessary to respond to this notice must request document access by July 15, 2011.
+Comments must be filed by January 5, 2012.
+A request for a hearing must be filed by February 6, 2012.
+Any potential party as defined in Title 10 of the Code of Federal Regulations (10 CFR) 2.4 who believes access to Sensitive Unclassified Non-Safeguards Information (SUNSI) is necessary to respond to this notice must request document access by December 16, 2011.

 The NRC requests that any party soliciting or aggregating comments received from other persons for submission to the NRC inform those persons that the NRC will not edit their comments to remove any identifying or contact information, and therefore, they should not include any information in their comments that they do not want publicly disclosed.

-You can access publicly available documents related to this notice using the following methods:
+You can access publicly available documents related to this document using the following methods:

-- Federal Rulemaking Web site: Public comments and supporting materials related to this notice can be found at http://www.regulations.gov by Start Printed Page 39137searching on Docket ID NRC-2011-0138.
+Federal Rulemaking Web Site: Public comments and supporting materials related to this notice can be found at http://www.regulations.gov by searching on Docket ID NRC-2011-0275.

 This notice includes notices of amendments containing SUNSI.